duckduckgo/duckduckgo-documentation/CONTRIBUTING.md

 * Push your changes to your fork of the repository.
 * Submit a pull request to the DuckDuckGo-Documentation repository.
-    * Make sure to use the DuckDuckGo-Documentation repository's Pull Request Template
+    * Make sure to use the DuckDuckGo-Documentation repository's Pull Request template